fischermoseley/manta/doc/io_core.md

 - `name` _(required)_: The name of the IO core.
 This name is used to reference the core when working with the API, and can be whatever you'd like.
 - `type` _(required)_: This denotes that this is an IO core.
 All cores contain a `type` field, which must be set to `io` to be recognized as an IO core.
 - `inputs` _(optional)_: This lists all inputs from from the FPGA fabric to the host machine.
 Signals in this list may be read by the host, but ___cannot___ be written to.
 Technically specifying input probes is totally optional - it's perfectly fine to have an IO core with only output probes.
 - `outputs` _(optional)_: This lists all outputs from the host machine to the FPGA fabric.
 Signals in this list are usually written to by the host, but they can also be read from.
 Doing so returns the value last written to the register.
-Just like the `inputs` parameter, this list is techically optional, and it's perfectly valid to have an IO core with input probes only.
+Just like the `inputs` parameter, this list is technically optional, and it's perfectly valid to have an IO core with input probes only.
     - `initial_value` _(optional)_: This sets an initial value for an output probe to take after the FPGA powers on.
 This is done with an `initial` statement in Manta's Verilog, and is independent of the input clock or resets elsewhere in the FPGA.
 This parameter is optional, and if it isn't provided the probe will initialize to zero.
 - `user_clock` _(optional)_: If set to True, an extra input port will be added to the `manta` module for an clock input to run the IO core on.
 This lets the IO Core handle clock domain crossing through its internal buffers.
 If set to False, Manta will run the IO core from its internal clock (the one provided through `manta`'s `clk` port).
 More information on this is available in the [diagram](#how-it-works) below.
 This parameter is optional, and defaults to False.